 Responses must be limited to 1,000 words.
 Please upload the document within the SOPHAS system as prompted.

 Please note: If indicated in your application, the Statement of Purpose will be used in the competitive review process for Graduate Assistantship nominations.

 For international applicants only, send TOEFL scores by selecting code 5688 for "SOPHAS in Massachusetts."

 IELTS cannot send scores directly to SOPHAS.
 Instead, manually enter unofficial IELTS scores in your SOPHAS application and mail official IELTS score report to:

-Penn State MPH Program
+Penn State DrPH Program